defra-design/how-many-in-uk/README.md

 * `/app/views/about.html` - provides general information about the app and also displays the raw percentages used which are included dynamically from the values stored in `routes.js`
 * `/app/views/accessibility.html` - the accessibility statement
-* `/app/views/glasses-contact-lenses.html` - some background information about the statistic we use - it's stored here because the relevant link was a PDF and not accessible.
+* `/app/views/glasses-contact-lenses.html` - some background information about the statistics we use - it's stored here because the relevant link was a PDF and not accessible.

 ### Images